alex-left/check-lxd/README.md

 # check-lxd
 nagios plugin for check lxd containers

+THIS SCRIPT IS UNDER DEVELOPING, NOT READY FOR USE